StormInside/Face-Recognition-in-ZOOM/README.md

 Just put all photos with names in some folder (transition folders are supported) and set path to this folder in Folder line.

-Or if you dont like interface initialise FaceRecogniser with this path.
+Or if you dont like interface initialise FaceRecogniser with folder path.